Thomas Preining: Formula E

-Due to Preining's affiliation with Porsche, their Formula E team offered him a drive in the Rookie test at Marrakech.
+Due to Preining's affiliation with Porsche, their Formula E team offered him a drive in the 2020 Rookie test at Marrakech.
 He partnered experienced French driver Frédéric Makowiecki.
 Preining's fastest time 1:19.374 which was almost 3 seconds slower than Nick Cassidy's fastest time of a 1:16.467.

+In May 2024, Preining would again drive for Porsche in the Rookie Test at Berlin.
+Just a year later on February, Preining returned to Formula E during the 2025 Jeddah ePrix rookie practice session with Porsche.

 Deutsche Tourenwagen Masters

 In December 2021, it was confirmed that Preining would race full-time in the 2022 Deutsche Tourenwagen Masters by driving the only Porsche 911 GT3 R car fielded by KÜS Team Bernhard.
 In the first race of the fourth round at the Norisring, Preining scored his first win in the DTM, which was also the first win for a Porsche car in the series.
 His second win in the DTM came in the second race of the seventh round at the Red Bull Ring, which saw him starting from seventh position and making several overtakes on a wet track, before being able to maintain the lead as the track began to dry.
 Ahead of the eighth and final round at the Hockenheimring, Preining was one of the five drivers who had a chance of winning the championship title.
 However, he was in one of the cars that were involved in a major crash during the Saturday race.
 Although he was able to extract himself from his badly damaged car, the doctors eventually declared him unfit to participate in the Sunday race.
 This left him in 5th place in the drivers' standings, with a total of 116 points.

 In 2023, Preining returned to the series for a second consecutive season, moving to fellow Porsche outfit Manthey EMA.
-In addition, Olsen competed in the 2023 GT World Challenge Europe Endurance Cup with Rutronik Racing, sharing a Pro class entry with Laurin Heinrich and DTM teammate Dennis Olsen.
+In addition, Preining competed in the 2023 GT World Challenge Europe Endurance Cup with Rutronik Racing, sharing a Pro class entry with Laurin Heinrich and DTM teammate Dennis Olsen.

 Racing record

 Career summary

+† As Preining was a guest driver, he was ineligible to score points.* Season still in progress.